An exploration of a product that is definitely, absolutely, only to be used for charging whipped cream dispensers and nothing else.

 With its retro-Seventies dolly bird packaging, Erotica Cream appears to be marketing itself as some kind of adult novelty product, rather than a formerly legal high that tends to offer the same skittish buzz as an unexpected punch to the back of the head.

-Reminiscent of the gas based anaesthesia I fondly remember pre-tooth extraction at my childhood dentist, the intense floatly feeling sustains itself for a short 30 seconds before a gentle landing back to earth.
-For seekers of esoteric wisdom Erotica Cream offers little in the way of psychedelic insight but for thrill seeking idiots like myself, predisposed to very much enjoy a short but intense stumble about whilst egging on your friends to do likewise, its great value for money.
+Reminiscent of the gas-based anaesthesia I fondly remember pre-tooth extraction at my childhood dentist, the intense floaty feeling sustains itself for a short 30 seconds before a gentle landing back to earth.
+For seekers of esoteric wisdom Erotica Cream offers little in the way of psychedelic insight but for thrill-seeking idiots like myself, predisposed to very much enjoy a short but intense stumble about whilst egging on your friends to do likewise, its great value for money.

 Incredibly more-ish though, so take that into account when ordering.